I. C. Frimu: December 13, 1918 workers' demonstration

 On December 6, 1918, typesetters from the Sfetea and Minerva graphic design studios went on strike demanding better working and living conditions (a pay raise, an eight-hour day, etc.).
 As their demands were not met, all the typographers in Bucharest announced that they would strike a week later.
 On December 13, 1918 (NS December 26), a large socialist demonstration of Bucharest workers took place.
 Its principal organisers were Rakovsky, the typographers Iancu Luchwig and Sami Steinberg, the bootmaker Marcus Iancu, the proofreader Marcel Blumenfeld, Ilie Moscovici, Frimu, Gheorghe Cristescu, D. Pop and others.

 That day, the capital's nearly 600 typesetters went on strike and moved toward the Ministry of Industry and Commerce, accompanying the delegation which they had designated to present their grievances.
 Workers from other Bucharest factories and plants joined the typographers in solidarity.
 The protesters shouted slogans such as "Down with the army!
 Down with the King!
 Long live the Republic!", and expected to end up before the National Theatre.

 As soon as the columns of workers reached the square in front of the National Theatre, they were met by forces of public order, specifically the 9th Vânători de Munte Regiment, the police and the gendarmerie, commanded by police prefect General Ștefănescu and by the head of the Bucharest garrison, General Mărgineanu.
 These forces had gathered on Ion Câmpineanu Street, in Pasajul Român, with their commanders being located in the police station inside the passage.
-From inside the passage, General Mărgineanu placed a telephone call to Prime Minister Ion I. C. Brătianu, asking his authorization to intervene against the demonstrators.
+From inside the passage, General Mărgineanu placed a telephone call to Prime Minister Ion I. C. Brătianu, asking for his authorization to intervene against the demonstrators.

-The forces of public order fired into the crowd; in the National Theatre Square 16 were killed and tens wounded from among the workers.
+The forces of public order fired into the crowd; in the National Theatre Square 16 were killed and tens were wounded among the workers.
 Important figures from the cultural, artistic and political realms, such as Ioan Slavici, Nicolae Tonitza, and Gala Galaction, harshly condemned the government's repressive action.
-Hundreds of workers and members of the trade union movement and of the Social Democratic Party were arrested and tortured.
+Hundreds of workers and members of the trade union movement and the Social Democratic Party were arrested and tortured.